BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 - `hmURL` is a string, it's the URL or the DataURL string of the height map image,
 - `width` and `height` are optional floats (default 300), the dimensions the map in the World,
 - `subX` and `subZ` are optional integers (default 100), the number of points on each map dimension,
-- `minHeight` and `maxHeight` are the optional minimal and maximal heights (floats, default 0 and 10),
+- `minHeight` and `maxHeight` are the optional minimal and maximal elevations (floats, default 0 and 10),
 - `offsetX` and `offsetZ` are optional floats (default 0) to shift the map, what is centered around the World origin by default, along the X or Z World axes,
 - `onReady` is an optional callback function to be called when the data are generated.
 It's passed the data array and the number of points per map dimension,
 - `mapData` is a float array, sized subX x subZ x 3,